The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 The resolution duly notes that at least 4,742 people, mostly African Americans, were lynched in the U.S. between 1882 and 1968.

-That nearly 200 anti-lynching bills backed by seven presidents were induced introduced in Congress during the first half of the 20th century, that the House did pass three strong anti-lynching measures, but that the Senate never did, thus failing its minimum and most basic of federal responsibilities to those who were deprived of life, human dignity, and the constitutional protections accorded all citizens of the United States.
+That the House did pass three strong anti-lynching measures, but that the Senate never did, thus failing its minimum and most basic of federal responsibilities to those who were deprived of life, human dignity, and the constitutional protections accorded all citizens of the United States.

-As Mary Landrieu, the Louisiana Democrat who sponsored a resolution, said, the Senate was uniquely culpable for Washington's failure to protect U.S. citizens from a type of domestic terrorism often orchestrated by local authorities.
+As Mary Landrew, the Louisiana Democrat who sponsored a resolution, said, the Senate was uniquely culpable for Washington's failure to protect U.S. citizens from a type of domestic terrorism often orchestrated by local authorities.

-The apology in effect covers up just how self-interested the Senate's actions really were and how indefensible the filibuster remains.
+The apology, in effect, covers up just how self-interested the Senate's actions really were and how indefensible the filibuster remains.

 It distorts history by suggesting a majority of senators were on the same moral plane with the anti-civil rights posse made up by the likes of Theodore Bilbo of Mississippi, Richard Russell of Georgia.

-It's uh goes on, but that's pretty much the summation.
+It goes on, but that's pretty much the summation.

 And we're back.